Chicken Tikka Masala: Regional Secrets & Spice Blends

 How to Actually Cook This at Home

-For the sauce: bloom your whole spices in ghee or oil first.
-Add ginger-garlic paste, cook until it stops smelling raw (about two minutes).
-Add your pre-cooked tomato base, let it simmer for five minutes, then add cream slowly while stirring.
-The sauce should coat the back of a spoon.
-Season with salt, kasuri methi, and amchur.
-Taste as you goโ€”you’re looking for balance, not heat.
+For the sauce: toast whole spices in ghee first.
+Add ginger-garlic paste and cook until the raw smell fades.
+Stir in your pre-cooked tomato sludge, let it bubble, then drizzle in cream until the sauce clings to a spoon.
+Finish with salt, kasuri methi, and amchur.
+Taste often.
+You want harmony, not a spice bomb.

 Similar Posts